reteps/quizizz-bot/README.md

 quizizz bot!

-1/4/18 - Quizizz has hashed most game data now using an obfusucated JS program ~ 50000 lines long.
-I don't have the time to complete this, but if you do, please reach out to me!
+1/4/18 - Quizizz has hashed most game data now using an obfusucated JS file.
+This is done through the obfuscate and deobfuscate methods.
+I am working on decryption techniques for these.

 ### dependencies